-Well, as it turns out, Google Glass proved incredibly contentious with regards to privacy laws and regulations.
+Well, as it turns out, Google Glass proved incredibly contentious about privacy laws and regulations.
 Even before the product was discontinued, its use had been banned in many places, including theaters, concerts, schools, vehicles, banks, ATMs, and casinos, just to name a few.

 In other words, the risk posed by potential legal repercussions was not worth bearing.
 Having exceeded the company’s risk tolerance, Google elected to avoid any further risks entirely by shutting the project down.

-Transferring the risk is a response plan that seeks to mitigate risks that stem from third parties by means of:
+Transferring the risk is a response plan that seeks to mitigate risks that stem from third parties using:

 - Contractual obligations,